MDA unveils latest recipients of clean-water crops grants

 There's more to come

-It's a sign state leaders and decision-makers understand the value of these early investments as businesses navigate all the expected challenges of launching brand new products with very new crops.
+With consecutive years of support for the grants program, it's clear state leaders and decision-makers understand the value of these early investments as businesses navigate all the expected challenges of launching brand new products with very new crops.
+FMR continues to work alongside other members of the Forever Green Partnership in actively advocating for even more funding.

 "We are really grateful to the Department of Agriculture for all their work reviewing applications, identifying deserving projects and getting funds out to these farms, cooperatives, small businesses and other organizations working with clean-water crops," said FMR Agricultural Policy Manager Peter LaFontaine.
 "And of course to the state lawmakers who made this funding available multiple years in a row.
 We're looking forward to continuing to find these types of opportunities in the sessions ahead."